Liu Max C.W.: From 1960 to 1980

 In 1961, Liu founded the Eurasia Publishing Company (歐亞出版社), which specialized in publishing art books.
 In 1962, he compiled "Modern Painting Basic Theories (現代繪畫基本理論)."
-In 1964, he was appointed as a professor in the Art Department of the Political Work Cadres College (政工幹校, now "Fu Hsing Kang College, National Defense University (國防大學政治作戰學院)").
+In 1964, he was appointed as a professor in the Art Department of the Political Work Cadres College (政工幹校, now "Fu Hsing Kang College, National Defense University").
 In July 1965, he spent two years living in the Indochinese Peninsula, where he investigated the artistic civilization of the Champa and Angkor Wat, completed "A Page of History of the Indochinese Peninsula (中南半島一頁史)," and shifted his painting style towards primitive art, establishing his personal artistic style.

 In 1967, he returned to Taiwan to work for the Ministry of National Defense's Military Industry Bureau, and in July of that year, he presented "Watercolors of the Vietnam War" at the National Museum of History.
 The following year, he transferred to the Design Division of the Logistics Engineering Command.
 In 1969, he won the fourth Sun Yat-sen Literature and Art Award for his creative work.

 In 1971, Liu left his public post to establish an Art Academy (中國藝術學苑) with Read Lee.
 In 1972, he went to the Philippines to explore local art education, ancient painting remains, as well as research the indigenous cultures.
 In July of that year, he held a solo exhibition at the Hilton Manila, and the following year, he published "Primitive Culture and Art of the Philippine Islands (菲島原始文化與藝術)," which won the "Southeast Asian Art and Culture Creation" Honour Award from the National Commission for Culture and the Arts of the Philippines, and he was appointed as an Honorary Research Fellow at the Southeast Asian Cultural Studies Institute of Hong Kong.

-In 1974, Liu taught at the Department of Architecture at Chung Yuan Christian University (中原大學).
-In 1975, he served as a part-time professor in the Department of Architecture at Tamkang University (淡江大學).
+In 1974, Liu taught at the Department of Architecture at Chung Yuan Christian University.
+In 1975, he served as a part-time professor in the Department of Architecture at Tamkang University.
 In 1976, he participated in the First Asian Artists' Conference in Seoul, South Korea, where he also researched ancient art and architecture on the Korean Peninsula.
 In 1977, he researched the culture of the Paiwan tribe in Pingtung County and surveyed the slate houses.
 In 1978, he traveled to Central and South America to visit the ancient civilizations of the Maya, Inca, as well as the other Indian cultures.
 In 1979, he held a watercolor solo exhibition at the UIC Hall in Singapore and visited the Atayal tribe in Hualien.
 The following year, he visited Orchid Island.

 In 1980, he was appointed as a visiting professor in the Art Department of Ohio State University.
 From 1981, with the sponsorship of the Malaysia International Times and the Taiwan Handicraft Promotion Center (臺灣手工業中心), he traveled to Sarawak in Borneo to collect primitive art materials, including the rainforests of the Rajang River Basin and the Rako Wildlife Reserve.
 In 1984, he held five solo exhibitions and traveled to South Africa.
 In 1985, he visited the Lundayeh and Murut tribes in Sabah for interviews and research.